-i. results in death;

-ii. is life threatening;

-iii. requires hospitalisation or prolongation of existing hospitalisation;

-iv. results in persistent or significant disability or incapacity
+- i. results in death; - ii. is life threatening; - iii. requires non-elective hospitalisation, prolongation of existing hospitalisation or elective hospitalisation that may be related to taking part in the study; - iv. results in persistent or significant disability or incapacity

+If the description of the event leading to an elective hospital admission suggests in any way that the cause might be related to taking part in REACT, this will be investigated using the normal SAE pathway.
 Therefore, an adverse event meeting any one of these criteria will be a Serious Adverse Event (SAE).
 In this study, all serious events will be reported regardless of relatedness.
 Any non-serious adverse events (regardless of relatedness) will not be reported.
 All reportable events will be followed until resolution where possible or until the end of the data collection period.